0xCryptoMag/winston-dev-console-with-levels/README.md

 import util from "util";

 let log = createLogger({
+  levels: config.syslog.levels,
-  level: "silly", // or use process.env.LOG_LEVEL
+  level: "debug", // or use process.env.LOG_LEVEL
 });

 // Note: You probably only want to use winstonDevConsole during development